11 Causes of Rubber Plant Leaves Turning Brown and their Remedies

 1. Overwatering

-Overwatering a Rubber Plant leads to soggy soil (excess water in the soil).
-Too much water in the soil reduces the oxygen concentration in the rootzone and this causes the roots to die due to root-rot.
+Overwatering your Rubber Plant leads to soggy soil (excess water in the soil).
+Too much water in the soil reduces the oxygen concentration in the rootzone.
+This causes the roots to die due to root-rot.
+When roots die, they cannot take up water to the leaves, they wilt due to dehydration, turn brown and begin to die.

 Solutions